Issues with our housing bidding system

 Annual rent increase

-In line with the government's policy for setting council rents, we are increasing rents by the cap of 4.8 per cent for the year.
+In line with the government's policy for setting council rents, we are increased rents by the cap of 4.8 per cent for the year.
 All payments will be reinvested into improving homes and the services we provide.

 Hardship Fund